SystemView

 Disable systick events (too many events are generated).

-This file can be modified to fit with your system configuration:
+This file can be modified to fit your system configuration:

 • To add MicroEJ Java threads management in SystemView tasks initialization: